SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/sophos_edr.md

 ## Overview

-Sophos EDR, monitor, detects and mitigates threats on endpoints.
+Sophos EDR monitors, detects and mitigates threats on endpoints.
 This EDR reduces the attack surface and prevent attacks from running with an anti-exploit, an anti-ransomware and advanced control technology.

 This setup guide shows how to forward events produced by Sophos EDR to SEKOIA.IO.